ameronix/laravel-blade-string-compiler/README.md

 # laravel-blade-string-compiler
-Compile Laravel Blade templates from a string
+Compile Blade templates from a string in Laravel 5.x